Azure/MediaEntertainment/README.md

 * Visual Effects creators
 * Independent filmmakers

-To ensure that these industry-specific roles can implement M&E technologies on Microsoft Azure, the linked content also addresses the following technical roles:
+To ensure that these industry-specific roles can implement M&E technologies on Microsoft Azure, the content also addresses the following technical roles:

 * Microsoft field personnel responsible for implementing Azure M&E technologies
 * Partners working with M&E groups to deliver productions